amwhalen/cyclopress/readme.txt

 1. Upload the CycloPress folder to the `/wp-content/plugins/` directory.
 1. Make the `/wp-content/plugins/cyclopress/graphs/` directory writable by your web server. (e.g. chmod 775)
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Activate the plugin through the `Plugins` menu in WordPress.
 1. Add your stats through the `Write -> Ride` interface.
 1. Place some CycloPress PHP functions in your templates or in your PHP-enabled pages or posts.